awslabs/synchro-charts/packages/doc-site/docs/threshold.md

 Below is an example of two horizontal thresholds intersecting each other with opposing comparison operator.
 Notice that the upper threshold's color overrides the lower threshold's color.

+The lower threshold's color will take effect past the upper threshold when the upper threshold no longer applies.

 ```jsx
 import { LineChart, ScatterChart, BarChart } from "@synchro-charts/react";